MrDHat/website/content/posts/entrepreneur-to-employee.md

 That said, both roles require unique skillsets.
 As an entrepreneur, you are your own boss, setting the vision and figuring things out independently.
 While I thought this would translate seamlessly into corporate roles, the reality was more nuanced.
 My entrepreneurial skills helped in certain areas but didn’t always have the impact I had hoped for.

 When I think about how my previous entrepreneurship experience helped me in my corporate role, a specific moment comes to mind, where my entrepreneurial mindset made a difference.
 I noticed that the project wasn’t aligning with customer values—something I’d learned as an entrepreneur could be a death trap.
 Drawing from my experience, I made the case for tweaks that would prioritize the customer’s needs.
-This intervention shifted the project in the right direction, reinforcing the value of my entrepreneurial background even in a corporate setting.
+This intervention shifted the project in the right direction, reinforcing the value of my background even in a corporate setting.
 There were a few more instances like this.
 I will hopefully write more about that later.

 ## The Emotional Side of Transitioning

 Adapting to a role with less autonomy was one of the hardest parts of this journey.
 As an entrepreneur, I was used to making all the decisions; suddenly, I was in a role where my influence was limited.
-At times, it felt like wearing the "chains of Olympus"—bound by the constraints of hierarchy and process.
+At times, it felt like wearing the "Chains of Olympus" — bound by the constraints of hierarchy and process.

 Yet, there were moments of liberation.
 For the first time in years, I could focus solely on building, free from the pressures of fundraising, hiring, and running the business.
 This duality—feeling both constrained and relieved, was a constant during my transition.